Distance: 12.5 miles

 The first big event of the day was crossing the M6, the major transportation artery running north and south in England.

-Our peaceful trek came face to face with the hustle-bustle world, but we soon left that behind to resume our adventure.
-However, the first signpost on this trail appeared to direct us in several possible paths.
+Viewing the cars and trucks zipping by on this dual carriage way, our peaceful trek came face to face with the hustle-bustle activities of the modern world, but we soon left that behind to resume our more peaceful adventure.
+The very next signpost on this trail appeared to direct us in several possible paths.
 Which to take?
-We just kept on in what appeared the correct direction toward our goal for the day, the village of Orton.
+For someone who had not previously reviewed the trail maps to the village of Orton, this might have presented a problem, but we were able to continue on toward Orton.

 Along the way, we came upon a large field of stones, strewn about in such a way as to make it difficult of walk.